JonathanCMitchell/Advanced-Lane-Line-Detection/README.md

 ## Reflection
-* I attempted to structure my basic outline similar to how ajsmilutin did in [this](https://github.com/ajsmilutin/CarND-Advanced-Lane-Lines/blob/master/README.md) repository.
-However my implementation details and methods are far different.
-I experimented with many different kernels, and it turns out, the ones he used in his process are the best.
-I tried to prove him wrong and use (29, 29)'s for the first erosion, but it ended up not working properly.
-* In fact.
-I used a lot of what he did, and it took me a LONG time to wrap my head around how it works.
-The OOP structure he uses in his implementation was new to me, because I don't have that much experience with OOP programming in python, so I learned a lot by trying to reproduce what he did, except I did it in a very different way.
-I used the adaptive thresholding technique instead of doing sobelx, sobely, and magnitude gradients because it proves to be far better in performance on the challenge video.
+* I used the adaptive thresholding technique instead of doing sobelx, sobely, and magnitude gradients because it proves to be far better in performance on the challenge video.
 Even though I couldn't get the challenge video to work well for my implementation.
-Credit where credit is due, I learned a TON about filtering from ajsmulitin.
 * I should have created a reset option, so that if the detected line deviates too far from the average we will do a complete reset and then look for the next line as if it was the first line.
 This would help solve the challenge video.
 * I still need to create an averaging function so that the drawn lines are drawn from the coefficients of the previous 5 frames for smoothing.